moraneus/TP-DejaVu/README.md

 The directly ``out`` contains files and directories useful for installing and running DejaVu:

-* README.pdf                      : this document in pdf format
 * dejavu                          : script to run the system
 * artifacts                       : contain the iPRV-dejavu jar file
 * papers                          : a directory containing papers published about DejaVu